Audio-Project-Workgroup/granular_synth/README.md

 * open `build.bat` and uncomment the two lines to compile miniaudio to a static library
 * run `build` to build the native host application and the dynamic library plugin.
 These will be located in a new directory called `build` (with names `main.exe` and `plugin.dll`)
   * recomment the two lines in `build.bat` for subsequent builds
-* open `PluginProcessor.cpp`, and change two variables (NOTE: these are temporary measures that should be fixed soon):
-  * change the local variable `fileDirectory` in the `juceReadEntireFile` function to your local data directory
-  * change the local variable `pluginDirectory` in the `prepareToPlay` function to your local build directory
 * run `build_juce` to build the vst3 plugin with JUCE
-  * you will have to put the resulting vst3 bundle somewhere where your DAW/plugin host can find it
+  * you will have to put the resulting vst3 bundle somewhere where your DAW/plugin host can find it (TODO: get JUCE to do the installation auomatically)

-### Mac(untested) and Linux
+### Mac and Linux

 * navigate to the src directory
 * open `build.sh` and uncomment the two lines to compile miniaudio to a static library
 * run `./build.sh` to build the native host application and the dynamic library plugin.
 These will be located in a new directory called build
-  * append your local build directory path to `DYLD_LIBRARY_PATH` (mac) or `LD_LIBRARY_PATH` (linux)
+  * (NOTE: this may no longer be necessary) append your local build directory path to `DYLD_LIBRARY_PATH` (mac) or `LD_LIBRARY_PATH` (linux)
   * recomment those two lines in `build.sh` for subsequent builds
-* open `PluginProcessor.cpp`, and change the local variable `fileDirectory` in the `juceReadEntireFile` function to your local data directory (NOTE: this is a temporary measure that should be fixed soon)
 * run `./build_juce.sh` to build the vst3 plugin with JUCE and install it

 ## Issues

 * vst3 installation must be done manually on windows
-* JUCE requires a local path to the data directory to load files
+* the wav loader produces the right channel incorrectly
-* loading the dynamic library plugin requires modifying shell environment variables on mac and linux (and requires a local path on windows)
+* (NOTE: probably fixed) loading the dynamic library plugin requires modifying shell environment variables on mac and linux (and requires a local path on windows)